Pavel-Bratchikov/Bratchikov_24944_CV-2-22/README.md

 --neighbors: minNeighbors for detectMultiScale.
 Default is 5.
 Higher = fwer false positives.

---minsize: minimum face size in pixels.
-Default is 50.

 --check_eyes: optional flag.
 If present, filters detected faces to keep only those with at least one detected eye.

 --with_profiles: optional flag.
 If present, detects profile faces in addition to frontal faces.